How to recover data from a seemingly-dead computer

 Once you’ve shut everything down, briefly push the power button to turn the machine back on.
-If your computer springs to life, at least for a few seconds, then the culprit is probably damaged software…but this response doesn’t entirely rule out a hardware issue.
+If your computer springs to life, at least for a few seconds, the culprit is probably damaged software… but this response doesn’t entirely rule out a hardware issue.
 So look for any messages on screen that might hint at what’s going wrong.
 Does the computer give a reason why it can’t boot?
 Is it unable to detect the hard drive or another specific component?

 If the power button gets no response at all, it’s a tell-tale sign that something has gone wrong with the hardware.
-In this situation, if you’ve already tried that alternative power cable, then it might be time to visit a local repair shop for a professional assessment.
+In this situation, if you’ve already tried that alternative power cable, it might be time to visit a local repair shop for a professional assessment.

 Is it possible to pin down the exact hardware issue?
-We can’t cover every scenario here, but if you own an older computer, or have recently moved your machine around, then you may have damaged or dislodged a component.
+We can’t cover every scenario here, but if you own an older computer, or have recently moved your machine around, you may have damaged or dislodged a component.
 With a desktop computer, you can try powering down the machine, opening up the case, and double-checking all the connections to and from the motherboard.
 But we’d only recommend that step if you’re confident poking around your computer’s guts.
 For the rest of us, a professional assessment is probably better.

 In general, one of the most common causes of hardware failure is a dying hard drive.
-If your computer has been making strange noises, such as the sound of constant disk access, a high-pitched whirring, or a warning beep, then this might be your problem.
+If your computer has been making strange noises, such as the sound of constant disk access, a high-pitched whirring, or a warning beep, this might be your problem.
 An on-screen message about disk trouble can also point to the same issue.
 Again, replacing your hard drive is a job for your local repair or retail store.
 Although disk-replacement is a relatively straightforward task—it involves disconnecting power and data cables from the existing drive and plugging them into the new one—there’s a lot of potential for mistakes if you’re not entirely sure what you’re doing.

-Software issues: Windows
+Deal with software issues: Windows